Jrayp/Moku/README.md

 moku_map.pathfinder.heavy_diagonals_mult = 2.41

 -- The heuristic used in the calculation.
 Moku offers a few built in under moku.heuristic.HEURISTIC -- But you can add your own.
-This value is multiplies by the amount given in the heuristic_mult option moku_map.pathfinder.heuristic = moku.heuristic.MANHATTAN moku_map.pathfinder.heuristic_mult = 1
+This value is multiplied by the amount given in the heuristic_mult option moku_map.pathfinder.heuristic = moku.heuristic.MANHATTAN moku_map.pathfinder.heuristic_mult = 1
 ```